CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 1. Likely truth is the target.
 Claims are ranked by calibrated posterior mass across possible worlds, not by direct LLM confidence.

 2. Strict proof is separate.
-A strict claim requires zero-temperature closure, resolvable evidence, and a proof trace.
+A strict claim requires resolvable evidence, zero-temperature closure, and a proof trace.

-5. Multiverse views are first-class.
+6. Multiverse views are first-class.
 The output is a ranked set of possible worlds before any single answer is selected.

 Reading Path

-2. Architecture for the runtime pipeline.
+2. Architecture for the runtime pipeline and how it differs from standard fact verification.

 3. Oracle Boundary for which inputs are allowed to influence runtime truth ranking.

-4. Experiments for the falsifiable test plan.
+7. Experiments for the falsifiable test plan.

-5. MVP Build for the implementation path.
+8. MVP Build for the implementation path.

-7. Glossary for canonical terms.
+11. Glossary for canonical terms.

 Source Status